Did you know that the righteous kings of Israel who sat on the throne of King David were all buried in a massive tomb along with David and Solomon?

 At the time of Nehemiah and the reconstruction of Jerusalem in the fifth century b.c.e., these tombs were apparently still a well-known fixture within the city.
 In the first century c.e., the New Testament apostle Peter states that the location of David’s sepulchre was common knowledge.

 Historians have recorded incidents of people trying to get into those tombs—and succeeding, to a point, on a couple of occasions.
-However, in one instance in the second century b.c.e., when two men tried to enter the tombs further, they were struck dead.
+However, in one instance in the first century b.c.e., when two men tried to enter the tombs further, they were struck dead.
 That caused so much fear that nobody again attempted to enter these tombs.

 Is it possible that God did not want those tombs opened at that time?

 Amazingly, there is indication in Scripture that the Tombs of the Kings will be uncovered in this end time.
 What makes it especially interesting is the fact that there is so much evidence within Scripture indicating where this grand sepulchre is.
 Every indication is those tombs are right under David’s palace, or very close to it.

 And in recent years, a small part of David’s palace was discovered.

 Might the Tombs of the Kings be another spectacular find that archaeologists will uncover in the near future?

 Where Is David’s Tomb?

 Where was David buried?
 The Bible provides a lot of evidence to answer.

 A good starting place is the book of Nehemiah.
 It is set during the time when the Jews were rebuilding Jerusalem years after the city had been sacked by Babylon, and gives some remarkable detail about the physical layout of the city at that time.
 It has become even more interesting in light of recent archaeological discoveries in Jerusalem.